kots727/slugbotics.github.io/content/join.md

 cameras, and more.
 We design these parts using circuit design software, and prototype them through a combination of hands-on testing and circuit analysis.

-On the Electronics subteam, you'll learn the basics of circuit design using EAGLE, and create electrical designs which wire the different components of the ROV together, while meeting constraints such as thermal limits.
+On the Electronics sub-team, you'll learn the basics of circuit design using EAGLE, and create electrical designs which wire the different components of the ROV together, while meeting constraints such as thermal limits.
 You'll also learn the basics of hands-on electronics construction, such as soldering, crimping, and waterproofing.

-We recommend this subteam for experience in designing hardware and learning the basics of Electrical Engineering.
-We also recommend this subteam for programmers interested in complementing a knowledge of software systems with the underlying hardware.
+We recommend this sub-team for experience in designing hardware and learning the basics of Electrical Engineering.
+We also recommend this sub-team for programmers interested in complementing a knowledge of software systems with the underlying hardware.